cypress-io/cypress/docs/source/guides/core-concepts/interacting-with-elements.md

 # Actionability

-Cypress gives you a set of commands for interacting with the DOM such as:
+Some commands in Cypress are for interacting with the DOM such as:

-- {% url `.click()` click %}
+- {% url `.click()` click %} - Click a DOM element.
-- {% url `.dblclick()` dblclick %}
+- {% url `.dblclick()` dblclick %} - Double-click a DOM element.
-- {% url `.type()` type %}
+- {% url `.type()` type %} - Type into a DOM element.
+- {% url `.clear()` clear %} - Clear the value of an input or textarea.
+- {% url `.blur()` blur %} - Make a focused DOM element blur.
+- {% url `.focus()` focus %} - Focus on a DOM element.
-- {% url `.check()` check %}
+- {% url `.check()` check %} - Check checkbox(es) or radio(s).
-- {% url `.uncheck()` uncheck %}
+- {% url `.uncheck()` uncheck %} - Uncheck checkbox(es).
-- {% url `.select()` select %}
+- {% url `.select()` select %} - Select an `<option>` within a `<select>`.

 These commands simulate a user interacting with your application.
-Under the hood we fire the events a browser will fire thus causing your application and its event bindings to fire.
+Under the hood Cypress fires the events a browser would fire thus causing your application's event bindings to fire.

-Prior to issuing any of the commands, we run the following algorithms for ensuring the element is "ready" to receive actions.
+Prior to issuing any of the commands, we check the current state of the DOM and take some actions to ensure the DOM element is "ready" to receive the action.

-Cypress will wait for the element to pass all of these checks as per the {% url `defaultCommandTimeout` configuration#Timeouts %} described in depth in the {% url 'Default Assertions' introduction-to-cypress#Default-Assertions %} core concept guide.
+Cypress will wait for the element to pass all of these checks for the duration of the {% url `defaultCommandTimeout` configuration#Timeouts %} (described in depth in the {% url 'Default Assertions' introduction-to-cypress#Default-Assertions %} core concept guide).

-***Algorithm***
+***Checks and Actions Performed***

-- {% urlHash 'Scroll the element into view' Scrolling %}
+- {% urlHash 'Scroll the element into view.'
+Scrolling %}
-- {% urlHash 'Ensure the element is not hidden' Visibility %}
+- {% urlHash 'Ensure the element is not hidden.'
+Visibility %}
-- {% urlHash 'Ensure the element is not disabled' Disability %}
+- {% urlHash 'Ensure the element is not disabled.'
+Disability %}
-- {% urlHash 'Ensure the element is not animating' Animations %}
+- {% urlHash 'Ensure the element is not animating.'
+Animations %}
-- {% urlHash 'Ensure the element is not covered' Covering %}
+- {% urlHash 'Ensure the element is not covered.'
+Covering %}
-- {% urlHash 'Scroll the page if still covered by an element with fixed position' Scrolling %}
+- {% urlHash 'Scroll the page if still covered by an element with fixed position.'
+Scrolling %}
-- {% urlHash 'Fire the event at a specific coordinate'  Coordinates %}
+- {% urlHash 'Fire the event at a specific coordinate.'
+Coordinates %}

-Whenever Cypress cannot interact with an element, it could fail at any of these particular steps, and generally tells you exactly why it didn't think the element was actionable.
+Whenever Cypress cannot interact with an element, it could fail at any of the above steps.
+You will usually get an error explaining why the element was not found to be actionable.

 ## Visibility

-We've worked very hard to come up with one of (if not the most robust) algorithm of any test framework to determine an element's visibility.
+Cypress checks a lot of things to determine an element's visibility.

-An element is considered hidden if:
+**An element is considered hidden if:**

-- its `offsetWidth` or `offsetHeight` is `0`
+- Its `offsetWidth` or `offsetHeight` is `0`.
-- its CSS property is `visibility: hidden`
+- Its CSS property is `visibility: hidden`.
-- its CSS property is `display: none`
+- Its CSS property is `display: none`.

-Additionally an element is considered hidden if any of its parent ancestors:
+**Additionally an element is considered hidden if:**

-- have a CSS property `overflow: hidden` AND...
+- Any of its parent ancestors have a CSS property `overflow: hidden`
-- ...have an `offsetWidth` or `offsetHeight` of `0` AND...
+  - AND have an `offsetWidth` or `offsetHeight` of `0`
-- ...an element between all of the parents and the element has `position: fixed` or `position: absolute`
+  - AND an element between all of the parents and the element has `position: fixed` or `position: absolute`.
-- OR its content is being 'clipped' by a parent element with `overflow: hidden`, or `overflow: scroll`, or `overflow: auto`
+- Its content is outside the boundaries of a parent ancestor with `overflow: hidden`, `overflow: scroll`, or `overflow: auto`.

-An element with 'clipped' content means that it's been positioned outside the visible bounds of a parent.

 ## Disability

-We simply look at whether an element's property `disabled` is `true`.
+Cypress checks whether an element's `disabled` property is `true`.

-We don't look at whether an element has property `readonly` (and we should). {% open_an_issue %} if you'd like us to add this.
+We don't look at whether an element has property `readonly` (but we probably should). {% open_an_issue %} if you'd like us to add this.

 ## Animations

 To calculate whether an element is animating we take a sample of the last few coordinates and calculate the element's slope.
-You might remember this from 8th grade algebra ;-)
+You might remember this from 8th grade algebra 😉

-If the element's slope (the distance in pixels which exceeds the configurable: {% url `animationDistanceThreshold` configuration#Animations %}) then we consider the element to be animating.
+If the element's slope (the distance in pixels that exceeds the {% url `animationDistanceThreshold` configuration#Animations %}) then we consider the element to be animating.

 When coming up with this value, we did a few experiments to find a speed that "feels" too fast for a user to interact with.
-Generally this threshold will be exceeded on typical animations you've seen from dialogs sliding / animating in, or gallery banners "changing positions".

-You can always increase or decrease this threshold if you'd like.
+You can always {% url "increase or decrease this threshold" configuration#Animations %}.

-You can also turn off waiting for any kind animation with the configuration option {% url `waitForAnimations` configuration#Animations %}.
+You can also turn off our checks for animations with the configuration option {% url `waitForAnimations` configuration#Animations %}.

 ## Covering

-One of the last checks we do is to ensure that the element isn't being covered by an element which **is not** a descendent.
+We also ensure that the element we're attempting to interact with isn't covered by a parent element.

-For instance, an element will pass all of the previous checks, but a giant dialog could be covering the entire screen and make interacting with the element impossible.
+For instance, an element could pass all of the previous checks, but a giant dialog could be covering the entire screen making interacting with the element impossible for any real user.

-However, if a **descendent / child** of the element is covering it - that's okay.
+If a *child* of the element is covering it - that's okay.
 In fact we'll automatically issue the events we fire to that child.

-This happens pretty frequently.
-When we calculate the coordinate to fire the event, it's usually the center of an element.

 Imagine you have a button: